PSPDFKit 6 Migration Guide

 +[PSPDFKitGlobal setLicenseKey:options:] using the following keys:

-We recommend you to include our framework in your app using the umbrella header
+We recommend you include our framework in your app using the

-@import PSPDFKit.
-We don’t recommend you to include one or more individual files on their own.
+@import PSPDFKit module.
+We don’t recommend including one or more individual files on their own.